About the 911 Victim Compensation Fund

 WHAT THE JAMES ZADROGA ACT REAUTHORIZATION MEANS FOR VICTIMS

 When the Victim Compensation Fund was initially enacted, many of the people affected by the 9/11 attacks missed the December 2003 deadline for filing a claim.
-Many did not yet know that they had been made ill or had been injured as a result of their exposure to 9/11-related toxins, and thus, were not aware that they would need the VCF.
+Many did not yet know that they had been made ill or had been injured as a result of their exposure to 9/11-related toxins, and thus, were not aware that they would need the 911 VCF.
 The James Zadroga Act was intended to recognize that these individuals were also victims of 9/11 and should be able to receive compensation for their suffering.
-As a result, the 2011 Act and subsequent 2015 reauthorization, extended the deadline for filing a claim to December 18, 2020.
+As a result, the 2011 Act, the subsequent 2015 reauthorization, and the final 2019 extension, has resulted in the extension of the deadline for filing a claim to October 1, 2090.

-The 2011 and 2015 Zadroga Acts gave victims a new opportunity to claim health benefits and compensation.
-It also provided much needed funding.
-Thanks to the James Zadroga funds, billions of dollars were added to the VCF, including an initial appropriation of $2.775 billion and then an additional $4.6 billion.
-As of August 31, 2017, the VCF has made more than 21,000 eligibility decisions, finding over 17,000 claimants eligible for compensation.
-The VCF has made award determinations on 14,000 of those claims at a total value of more than $3 billion.
+Billions of dollars were added to the VCF, including an initial appropriation of $2.775 billion and then an additional $4.6 billion.
+As of December 31, 2019, the VCF has awarded more than $5.96 Billion, after finding 25,649 claimants eligible for compensation.

-The James Zadroga funds also allocated money for the World Trade Center Health Program (WTCHP).
-As of June 30, 2017, the WTCHP has provided initial screenings, medical monitoring and treatment to almost 68,000 responders and 12,000 survivors enrolled as members.
+The World Trade Center Health Program (WTCHP), a companion federal program created by the VCF law, has provided initial screenings, medical monitoring and treatment to 77,752 responders and 24,297 survivors enrolled as members.

 Sadly, the chronic symptoms of 9/11-related illnesses continue to emerge for people who were in the area south of Canal Street in Lower Manhattan on and during the eight-month period following 9/11.
 The WTC Health Program and the Victim Compensation Fund cover a number of these diseases.
 Visit our “What’s Covered” section for a list of those illnesses.